List of San Francisco Designated Landmarks

 This is a list of San Francisco Designated Landmarks.
-In 1967, the city of San Francisco, California adopted Article 10 of the Planning Code, providing the city with the authority to designate and protect landmarks from inappropriate alterations.
-As of February 2019, the city has designated 288 structures or other properties as San Francisco Designated Landmarks.
+In 1967, the city of San Francisco, California, adopted Article 10 of the Planning Code, providing the city with the authority to designate and protect landmarks from inappropriate alterations.
+As of June 2024, the city had designated 318 structures or other properties as San Francisco Designated Landmarks.
 Many of the properties have also received recognition at the federal level by inclusion on the National Register of Historic Places or by designation as National Historic Landmarks.